March 12, 2026 (1mo ago)

 Every environment variable encrypted at rest.
 AES-256-GCM.
 Zero configuration.
 Your secrets stay secret even if the database doesn't.

 For more on Temps security architecture, see the security documentation.
-For environment variable management, check the environment variables tutorial.
+For environment variable management, check the environment variables documentation.